danthorpe/YapDatabaseExtensions/README.md

 The `identifier` property allows the type to support an identifier type such as `NSUUID` or `Int`.

+While not a requirement of YapDatabase, for these extensions, it is required that values of the same type are stored in the same collection - it is a static property.

-There is also a `YapDB.Index` struct which composes the key and collection in a single unit, and is used internally for all access methods.
+There is also a `YapDB.Index` struct which composes the key and collection into a single type.
+This is used internally for all access methods.
 Properties defined in an extension on `Persistable` provide access to `key` and `index`.

 ## `MetadataPersistable`
-YapDatabase support storing metadata alongside the primary object. `MetadataPersistable` is a generic protocol which supports the automatic reading and writing of metadata as a optional property of the `Persistable` type.
+YapDatabase supports storing metadata alongside the primary object. `MetadataPersistable` is a generic protocol which enables the automatic reading and writing of metadata as a optional property of the `Persistable` type.

 ```swift
 public protocol MetadataPersistable: Persistable {